Our Clothes Moth Pheromone Traps are Natural, Non Toxic and Safe to use in Your Home

 If you have Carpet Moths, please note that it will be the same species of moth attacking your carpets rather than the clothes in your closet.
 The term ‘Carpet Moths’ is the commonly used expression to describe the same moths but in a different setting.

-Clothes Moth Pheromone Traps work by attracting the make moths to the trap through the use of a female moth pheromone (see below) - the mature male clothes moths get trapped on the sticky glue within the trap.
+Clothes Moth Pheromone Traps work by attracting the male moths to the trap through the use of a female moth pheromone (see below) - the mature male clothes moths get trapped on the sticky glue within the trap.

 It is not the moths themselves that cause textile damage; it is their larvae (like small white caterpillars) that eat the keratin in natural animal-based fibers (think wool, cashmere, silk, mohair, soft leather, feathers etc.).
 The keratin is a protein which gives them nourishment and enables them to grow to the point of pupation where they turn into clothes moths.
 The larvae will hatch from the many eggs (up to 200) that the female clothes moth will lay on suitable food source (ideally an expensive cashmere sweater!).